How To Grow and Care for the Adorable Pickle Plant

 Maintenance

-With proper soil, water and light, your pickle plant will not need much in terms of maintenance.
+With proper soil, water and light, your pickle plant will not need much maintenance.

 Indoors, there’s really no need to prune your plant.
 However, if you live in a southern climate and are planting outdoors, you might want to consider pruning to keep your plant from spreading.
 This should be done in the spring.